Submissions/shepherd/README.md

 version 0.1.0-rc2+

 A set of scripts for defining batches of work that are then tracked to failure or (possibly partial) completion.

 Currently implemented:

 * `send_batch`: evaluates a batch TSV file and generates the YAML batch file.

 ## `send_batch`

+`send_batch` looks 4 levels up the tree looking for files named `defaults.yaml`.
+Any such files found are accumulated into a ("defaults") dictionary.
+Values in lower level directories supplant corresponding values in higher level directories.
+The resulting `project_name` and `subproject_name` values form a part of the generated batch name.

 Example: